gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_4_ble_queries.md

             video_fov = VideoFOV(response.data[FOV_ID][0])
 ```

+{% tip %}
-{% tip When we are storing the updated setting, we are just taking the first byte (i..e index 0).
+When we are storing the updated setting, we are just taking the first byte (i..e index 0).
 A real-world
 implementation would need to know the length (and type) of the setting / status response by the ID.
 For example,
-sometimes settings / statuses are bytes, words, strings, etc. %}
+sometimes settings / statuses are bytes, words, strings, etc.
+{% endtip %}

 They are then printed to the log which will look like the following: